 - You can order a physical Wise card delivered to a Thai address

-- You can get digital cards for online payments
+- You can get up to 3 digital cards for online payments; digital cards can also be added to Google Wallet for contactless payments on Android devices

 This is a notable upgrade for two groups in particular.

-First, anyone who regularly needs to send Thai Baht overseas will benefit.
-Right now, that process is genuinely difficult.
+- Those who regularly needs to send Thai Baht overseas: Right now, that process is genuinely difficult.
 Bank transfers can be expensive for smaller amounts, and other options are limited.

 Major Disadvantages of the New Changes